Open Accessibility Menu

 • If a firework doesn’t work, don’t try to relight it.
 Wait 20 minutes and then soak it in a bucket of ice water.

-• Keep a bucket of water and a charged water hose nearby.
+• Keep a bucket of water and a ready-to-use water hose nearby.

 • Light one firework at a time and then move away from the area quickly.